nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 General Format: `attendance COMMAND_WORD STUDENT_INDEX PARAMETERS`

 * The `COMMAND_WORD` field accepts either `add` or `delete`.
-* The command affects the student at the specified `INDEX`.
+* The command affects the student at the specified `STUDENT_INDEX`.
 * `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​
 * The format of `PARAMETERS` varies with each command word as explained below.